pollen-robotics/reachy-2019-docs/content/docs/getting-started/connect-to-your-robot.md

 ## Everything is already installed :tada:

 Reachy comes with a [Raspberry-Pi 4](https://www.raspberrypi.org) dedicated to its control.
-When you receive, your Reachy, the board is pre-installed with all required softwares. **So, you don't have to install anything on your computer.**
+When you receive your Reachy, the board is pre-installed with all required softwares. **So, you don't have to install anything on your computer.**

+This section is meant to:
+* let you know how to connect to the Raspberry-Pi,
-This section is meant to give you a bit more information on how things are actually working.
+* give you a bit more information on how things are actually working.

 First, you can find the Raspberry-Pi inside the trunk of the robot, as shown on this picture:

 **TODO**